davidius81/cisb/Puppet/UserManagment.md

 # User Management with Puppet

-## How to gie temporary user access during a change.
+## How to give temporary user access during a change.

 ** Windows***